gbdev/gb-asm-tutorial/src/part2/input.md

 # Input

-We have the building blocks of a game here, but we're still lacking user input.
+We have the building blocks of a game here, but we're still lacking player input.
 A game that plays itself isn't very much fun, so let's fix that.

 Reading from the Game Boy's buttons is surprisingly *hard*, and it's outside the scope of this tutorial.